MicheleCazzola/meme-game-app/README.md

 ]
 ```

-Vincoli di accesso: nessun vincolo
+Access constraints: None

 ### Captions

-__Get all captions associated with a specific meme__
+__Retrieve all captions associated with a specific meme__

-URL `/memegame/memes/:id/captions`
+URL `/api/memes/:id/captions`

 HTTP method: GET

-Descrizione: retrieves all captions associated with the specified meme
+Description: it retrieves all captions associated with the specified meme

+Request parameters:
-Request parameters: `id` - id of the meme to retrieve the associated captions for
+- `id` - id of the meme to retrieve the associated captions for

 Request body content: None

 Response code:
-- `200 OK`
+- `200 OK`: success
-- `404 Not found`: there are not two captions associated with the specified meme
+- `404 Not found`: data not found
 - `500 Internal server error`: generic error

 Response body content: